Samuel Avital

-Samuel Avital is a mime artist.
+Samuel Ben-Or Avital is a mime artist.
 He has also taught kinesthetic awareness and Kabbalah.

 He was born in Sefrou, near Fez in the Atlas Mountains in Morocco.
 He moved to a kibbutz in Israel when he was fourteen.
 From 1958 he studied dance and drama at the Sorbonne in Paris, and also mime under Étienne Decroux, Marcel Marceau and Jean-Louis Barrault.

 He moved to the United States, and in 1971 started a school of mime, Le Centre du Silence, in Boulder, Colorado, where an annual international summer mime workshop was held.